vachan-maker/vachan-maker.github.io/content/posts/anyone-can-contribute-to-open-source-software/index.md

-title = "Anyone can contribute to open source software" date = 2024-02-27 draft = false
+title = "Anyone can contribute to open source software" date = 2024-02-27 draft = false description = "Don't know how to code?
+Don't worry!
+There are still many other ways you can help an open source project"
 +++
 You don't need to know coding to contribute to open source software.
 Here are some ways you can make a contribution.